apigee/consumer-data-standards-au/README.md

 13. *authenticate-with-private-key-jwt*: Implements *private_key_jwt*  client authentication method.

-There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints
+There are additional shared flows, *oidc-replace-auth-code-with-opaque-auth-code* and *oidc-generate-opaque-auth-code-and-id-token*, that implements logic reused in two different oidc endpoints